Creating a PostgreSQL cluster

 environment: Environment,PRESTABLEorPRODUCTION. -

-deletion_protection: Protection of the cluster, its databases, and users against deletion,trueorfalse.By default, when users and databases are created, this setting’s value is inherited from the cluster.
+deletion_protection: Deletion protection for the cluster, its databases, and users,trueorfalse.By default, when users and databases are created, this setting’s value is inherited from the cluster.
 You can also specify this setting manually.
 See User management and Database management for details.

 Even with deletion protection enabled, one can still connect to the cluster manually and delete the data.